markcrowleyx/Go-Fish/README.md

 - Code used
 - [Content](#content)
 - Acknowledgements
+### Local Development
+- This game was developed using the 'Mobile-First' methodology.
 ## Content
 - The seahorse logo image was provided by [unsplash.com](https:unsplash.com/s/photos/seahorse)
 - All of the images used for the cards and for the background are from [Adobe Stock](https://stock.adobe.com/ie/)